farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 The character's details section is possibly the easiest section to change since it doesn't impact the mechanic, or the balance of the game.

-By default, a character is defined by short descriptors called `Details`.
+By default, a character is defined by short descriptors called `details`.

-They have a `Concept` to explain who they are, an `Appearance` to know what they look like, and `Ties` to link them to the world.
+They have a `concept` to explain who they are, an `appearance` to know what they look like, and `ties` to link them to the world.

 ### Changing the Details